jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     assert True != None

-  the test passes.
+  and the test passes.
 I do the same thing with an assert :ref:`method<functions>`

   .. code-block:: python